crowja/cskelgengen/skeletons/capp/NOTES.md

 # Dev notes on TMPL_CLASS_NAME

-To get started run autoconf to generate the configure script, then run it to generate the Makefile from Makefile.in.
+## To get started

+Run autoconf to generate the configure script, then run it to generate the Makefile from Makefile.in.
 This will help you understand what to change in configure.ac and Makefile.in.

 Clean up configure.ac.
 It includes, for example, using

      m4_include([m4/ax_lib_sqlite3.m4])
      AX_LIB_SQLITE3

 in order to show how to incorporate local Autoconf macros.

 Makefile.in also needs substantial cleaning.
 It contains many examples of variables set by Autoconf templating.

+## FYI

-The Makefile in src is simply a convenience for the dev; it's not called by the top-level Makefile.
+The Makefile in src is simply a convenience for the dev; it's not called by the top-level Makefile as part of the build.